inj0h/dotfiles/readme.md

 # Dotfiles
 ## About
 My Unix configuration files.
-Sort of.
-Share, steal, _etc._
+Emacs. _Etc._ Share, steal, blah, blah, blah.

 ## System Compatibility
 To get the most out of these files, you need to do your computing on a Unix system.
-Not guaranteed to work on Windows.
-WSL might help.
+Not tested on Windows (YMMV).

 ## (Un)installation
 Clone this repository, and use the provided `Makefile`, which runs the